Occasional travel - May be required to travel by military or commercial aircraft in the performance of temporary duty assignments

 Relocation expenses reimbursed Yes PCS expenses may or may not be authorized.
 If authorized, PCS expenses will be paid IAW JTR and Air Force Regulations

-***NOTE *** Applicants must meet the basic requirements as defined in 10 USC 1724 AND Specialized experience as stated in this announcement.
+** NOTE *** Applicants must meet the basic requirements as defined in 10 USC 1724 and as stated in this announcement.

-FEDERAL TIMEIN-GRADE (TIG) REQUIREMENT FOR GENERAL SCHEDULE (GS) POSITIONS: Merit promotion applicants must meet applicable time-in- grade requirements to be considered eligible.
+FEDERAL TIME-IN-GRADE (TIG) REQUIREMENT FOR GENERAL SCHEDULE (GS) POSITIONS: Merit promotion applicants must meet applicable time-in--grade requirements to be considered eligible.
 One year at the GS-11 level is required to meet the time-in-grade requirements for the GS-12 level.
+One year at the GS-12 level is required to meet the time-in-grade requirements for the GS-13 level.
 TIG applies if you are in a current GS position or held a GS position within the previous 52 weeks.

 KNOWLEDGE, SKILLS AND ABILITIES (KSAs): Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies in the following areas:

-- Professional knowledge of a wide range of Federal contracting laws, regulations, policies, procedures, methods, techniques, and contract types applicable to pre-award and post-award actions for a variety of complex contracts for unique services, commodities, and/ or construction.
+- Professional knowledge of a full range of Federal contracting laws, executive orders, regulations, principles, policies, procedures, methods, techniques, and contract types applicable to pre-award and postaward actions for a variety of complex and/or diversified services and commodities.

-- Knowledge of the business environment (e.g. economic trends, awareness of commercial/business practices, standards, mergers, and acquisitions, etc.) in order to recognize potential programmatic/ contractual impacts, and knowledge of the methods and techniques of fact-finding/market research.
+- Knowledge of the business environment (e.g. economic trends, awareness of commercial/industry business practices, standards, mergers, and acquisitions) applicable to program and technical requirements in order to recognize potential programmatic/contractual impacts, and knowledge of the methods and techniques of fact-finding/market research.

-- Knowledge of contract negotiation, administration, and termination principles, policies, procedures, and technical requirements; and knowledge of price and cost analysis sufficient to review proposals against previous history, actual and estimated expenditures, and established rates to determine price reasonableness or to determine a negotiation position.
+- Knowledge of formal source selection methods, policies, and procedures; contracting negotiation, administration, and termination principles, policies, procedures, and technical requirements; and knowledge of price and cost analysis sufficient to review proposals against previous history, actual and estimated expenditures, and established and approved rated to determine price reasonableness or to determine a negotiation position.